 M and I visited Paris for the first time in August of 2018, and I will admit that I wasn’t prepared for how much I would love the city.
-Don’t get me wrong, I knew I would enjoy the food and was looking forward to exploring the sights.
-I was excited to visit this iconic place that is so high on so many people’s bucket lists.
-Whether due to arrogance or naiveté, however, I wasn’t expecting the city to wow me.
+Don’t get me wrong, I was excited to visit.
+I knew I would enjoy the food and was looking forward to exploring the sights.
+But I wasn’t expecting the city to wow me.
 Maybe it was cynicism – I had heard that it could be an overrated destination – or perhaps the stereotype of French snobbery kept my emotions in check.
 Whatever the reason, I arrived expecting little more than an enjoyable pre-baby vacation.

 Within a few hours, though, all of my skepticism had evaporated.
 From the first jet-lagged bite of nutella and banana crêpe at the Marché Bastille street market that first morning, I began to fall in love.
 The historic streets enchanted me.
 The Eiffel Tower was bigger and more emotionally impactful than I had anticipated.
 Notre Dame awed me with her grandeur.
 The locals we met were warm, welcoming, and engaging.
 I ate more bread and crêpes than was remotely healthy and enjoyed every single bite.
 And, in the end, I lamented that we only had two and a half days to take in everything that the city has to offer.